ppamidimarri/TeslaCamMerge/README.md

 11. `sudo systemctl enable mergeTeslaCam.service`
 12. `sudo systemctl enable uploadDrive.service`
 13. `sudo systemctl enable startFileBrowser.service`
+14. `sudo reboot`
+15. Verify that your services are running, with `systemctl status mergeTeslaCam.service`, etc. (once for each of the four services)

 **H. Configure your Pi Zero W**